 You know what it is nominalization of verbs in Japanese?
 THE nominalization Japanese verbs is called doushi no meishika [動詞の名詞化] and should not be seen as a way to transform verbs into nouns.

-For me, nominalization is nothing more than a way of indicating the function of verbs in the sentence and not a new word as we have in verbs transformed into nouns in Portuguese.
+For me, nominalization is nothing more than a way of indicating the function of verbs in the sentence and not a new word as we have in verbs transformed into nouns in English.
 This also applies even to verbs suru [する].

 In case of suru, you take a word and add the suru [する] indicating that you are doing or doing a certain thing, or in the case of dekiru [できる] where you are able to do a certain thing.
 You don't create any new words or verbs, just when translating.